Skip to content

 Resource Constraints

-• CPU: Minimum 1, maximum depends on cluster capacity
+• CPU: Minimum 1 (vCPU Core), maximum depends on cluster capacity

 • Storage: Minimum 1GB, maximum depends on cluster capacity